learn-anything/learn-anything/readme.md

 Issue is that [Electron does not support ES modules](https://github.com/electron/electron/issues/21457) but tinybase only exports them it seems.
 You will see error if you run `pnpm app:dev`.

+The file that causes the issue is [app/packages/preload/src/index.ts](app/packages/preload/src/index.ts).
+Specifically import on L10.

 ## Goals of TinyBase

 If changes are made to SQLite content, it will update the files in the file system using TinyBase reactive hooks.